Explore all that Waikiki has to offer when you're taking time off from playing at the beach. There are

 at the site of the recently dedicated Princess Kaiulani statue.
 Other stops along the two-mile route include

-Queen Liliuokalani’s residence, King Lunalilo’s residence,
+Queen LiliuokalaniÍs residence, King LunaliloÍs residence,

 Some sites are "markers" themselves--such as the Moana and Royal Hawaiian Hotels and the bronze statue of